mattjackson1/feednami-client/README.md

   $("#wrapper").showRSS('https://weather-broker-cdn.api.bbci.co.uk/en/forecast/rss/3day/2643123',3);
 </script>
 ```
-Note:
+### Parameters:
+1st parameter is the RSS URL, it is the source of your data
-The second parameter is [OPTIONAL] the number of results to use in your carousel.
+2nd parameter is OPTIONAL.
+It is the number of results to use in your carousel.
+Left empty, it defaults to 10.